Parent page: Preparing Your Design for Manufacture

 The tiles include various icons, hover the cursor over an icon for detailed information.

-Tile banner showing the Supplier name, where the banner color indicates:
+- Tile banner, including locking pin, supplier name, tile sequence dropdown, where the banner color indicates:

-Source of the part information (typically the Altium Parts Provider).
+- Source of the part information (hover for details).
 Color indicates:

-Red = last update > 1 month ago Stock quantity;
+- Red = last update > 1 month ago

 Creating a Manual Solution

 Your design may require additional items, such as glue or screws, that will not be sourced from your preferred part suppliers.
-For items such as these, you can create a manual solution.
+For items such as these, you can Add new » Custom Item and then create a manual solution for that item.

 Additional SPNs can be added to the same solution, by creating another manual solution and entering the same manufacturer and manufacturer part number, as shown in the image below.